-A bit like with our chimneys, have an open letter box is like having a small open window, drawing warm air out of your home and allowing cold air in.
+A bit like with our chimneys, having an open letter box is like having a small open window, drawing warm air out of your home and allowing cold air in.
 We can plug our chimneys with a Chimney Sheep® so why not draught-proof our letterboxes too with a letterbox draught excluder?
+Doing so will:

 - Save you money – whilst your letterbox is often overlooked as a serious source of concern when it comes to draughts, if you are keeping a close eye on your energy bills, every little helps!